 A shade that’s always been popular in the world of interiors, soft blue is set to be next year’s color du jour.
 This powder blue paint has the quality of being both soothing and invigorating and offers plenty of design versatility.
 Used with crisp white and pebble grey, it creates a calming coastal feel, while as one block of color it can be an enveloping breath of fresh air.

-This striking living room composition is perpetually joyful and calls to mind David Hockney’s expressive use of bold colors and shapes.
+This striking living room composition (below) is perpetually joyful and calls to mind David Hockney’s expressive use of bold colors and shapes.
 Pink and red is an underrated colour combination that will translate into a playful and uplifting interior when used on adjacent walls.

 This cool color is inspired by the iconic packaging of the jewellery store.
 Tiffany blue is not a shade for the faint hearted, so if you’re nervous of adding bold color all over, use it in alcoves or on one feature wall, instead.
 The trick is to balance out this dynamic hue by teaming it with white furniture and distinctive color, such as red.